open-mmlab/mmflow/docs/en/user_guides/visualization.md

     visualization=dict(type='FlowVisualizationHook', draw=True, interval=1))
 ```

-Additionally, if you don't want to change the original files under `configs`, you can specify `--cfg-options` in commands by referring to this [guide](./1_config.md#modify-config-through-script-arguments).
+Additionally, if you want to keep the original file under `configs` unchanged, you can specify `--cfg-options` in commands by referring to this [guide](./1_config.md#modify-config-through-script-arguments).

 ```shell
 python tools/test.py \